DonMartin76/oauth2-workshop/lab5/README.md

 ## Trusted applications

 There is no such thing in the RFC as a specification of a "trusted client" or "trusted application".
-There just is this section: https://tools.ietf.org/html/rfc6749#section-4.3
+There is just this section in the RFC: https://tools.ietf.org/html/rfc6749#section-4.3

 Excerpt from there: